citp/privacy-policy-historical/r/ra/ray/ray-ban.com.md

 2\.
 To send you information/materials via e-mail or mail about products, offers and news we think could interest you.
 This information may relate to products, offers and news of Ray-Ban products or any of our other products and services.

 3\.
-To analyze visits to the website and learn about the interests of our visitors in the aggregate so we can improve our products and services and deliver the best user experience.
+To analyze visits to the website and learn about the interests of our visitors as well as visitor’s physical features in the aggregate so we can improve our products and services and deliver the best user experience.

 The information obtained during an online purchase is utilized to improve your web experience by enabling you to obtain a faster checkout for purchases and/or opt-in to receive e-mails, which provide you with the latest and greatest information regarding Ray-Ban products and our other products and services.